-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students

-C1 Total first-time, first-year (freshman) men who applied 11,659 C1 Total first-time, first-year (freshman) women who applied 3,318

-C1 Total first-time, first-year (freshman) men who were admitted 1,110 C1 Total first-time, first-year (freshman) women who were admitted 308

-C1 Total full-time, first-time, first-year (freshman) men who enrolled 941 C1 Total part-time, first-time, first-year (freshman) men who enrolled res INO C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2014 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 259 C1 Total part-time, first-time, first-year (freshman) women who enrolled
+Admitted applicants should include wait-listed students withdrawn (by applicant of institution).
+Admitted applicants shot iiu iiiciuue wait-iis C1 Total first-time, first-year (freshman) men who applied 12101 C1 Total first-time, first-year (freshman) women who applied 3070 C1 Total first-time, first-year (freshman) men who were admitted 1128 C1 Total first-time, first-year (freshman) women who were admitted 230 C1 Total full-time, first-time, first-year (freshman) men who enrolled 982 C1 Total part-time, first-time, first-year (freshman) men who enrolled C1 Total full-time, first-time, first-year (freshman) women who enrolled 188 C1 Total part-time, first-time, first-year (freshman) women who enrolled